 Healthy Brain Initiative

-Funded by the California Department of Public Health Alzheimer’s Disease Program, the Healthy Brain Initiative aims to build and raise awareness of brain health and its risk factors and cognitive decline risk reduction education.
+Funded by the California Department of Public Health Alzheimer’s Disease Program, the Healthy Brain Initiative (HBI) aims to build and raise awareness of brain health and its risk factors and cognitive decline risk reduction education.
+Check out the HBI's latest Healthy Habits, Healthy Brain campaign.

 Safe Routes for Seniors